-- 1. A partition manager is identified by a globally unique 16-bit ID.
-This ID is not assigned to any another FF-A component in the system. - 2.
-The ID value θ is reserved for the Hypervisor as described in [4]. - 3.
-The ID values assigned to the SPMC and SPMD components are IMPLEMENTATION DEFINED.
-In v1.1 of the Framework, the IDs assigned to the SPMC and SPMD can be discovered through the FFA_SPM_ID_GET interface (see 13.9 FFA_SPM_ID_GET).
+The Framework supports identification of a partition manager by a unique 16-bit ID as well.

+- The ID value 0 is reserved for the Hypervisor as described in [4]. - The ID values assigned to the SPMC and SPMD components are IMPLEMENTATION DEFINED. - In v1.1 of the Framework, the SPMC and SPMD must be assigned IDs.
+Other FF-A components can discover these IDs through the FFA\SPM\ID\GET interface (see 11.9 FFA\SPM\ID\GET).